kajong0007/CastlevaniaRomHackin/README.md

 assembler.
 I chose `xa` because it was available for my Ubuntu Linux machine in the
 [main repository](https://packages.ubuntu.com/bionic/xa65)
-which surprises me because I didn't think 6502s were all that popular.
+which surprises me because I didn't think 6502s assemblers were popular enough to make it into the main repo.

 The assembly I need to write here is all relatively simple: grab a memory value, transform it a little, write stuff somewhere else.
 Unfortunately, this